Ahmad-Alsaleh/Autonomous-Robotics/README.md

 ## Credits

-The assignments and projects were developed for the Intelligent Autonomous Robotics course at American University of Sharjah by [Ahmed Alsaleh](https://github.com/Ahmad-Alsaleh), [Ahmed Alabd Aljabar](https://github.com/akvnn), [Omar Ibrahim](https://github.com/amoor22), and [Yousef Irshaid](https://github.com/yousefbilal).
+The assignments and projects were developed for the Intelligent Autonomous Robotics course at American University of Sharjah by [Ahmad Alsaleh](https://github.com/Ahmad-Alsaleh), [Ahmed Alabd Aljabar](https://github.com/akvnn), [Omar Ibrahim](https://github.com/amoor22), and [Yousef Irshaid](https://github.com/yousefbilal).

 Immense gratitude is extended to Dr. Michel Pasquier for his invaluable mentorship during the duration of the course.